Share what kind of mom you are!

 Randomly, on a Wednesday evening, I and 20 other people got a group text from an unknown number.
 I am on more group texts than any one person should be because of various activities my kids and I are part of, so getting a group text from an unknown number is nothing new.
 I tapped it open and saw the offer to click the link and see—well, use your imagination.

-I’m guessing that had I clicked the link, I wouldn’t actually have seen the referenced body part.
+I’m guessing if I had clicked the link, I wouldn’t actually have seen the referenced body part.
 It probably would’ve installed something on my phone or at the very least, indicated to the scammers that my number is valid.
 But I still see three big issues here.

 It’s coming at our kids.